UCLALibrary/research-tips/_posts/2020-04-04-wire-spring-update.md

 </div>

 <a name="integrate"></a>
-## How to integrate WI+RE workshops into your courses
+## How to integrate WI+RE workshops into your CCLE courses

 Want to integrate WI+RE workshops directly into your own webpage or CCLE course site?
 No problem!
 You can follow this [how-to guide from Humtech](https://humtech.ucla.edu/how-to/embed-wire-workshops-in-your-course-site/) or [contact us directly](https://uclalibrary.github.io/research-tips/contact/)!